sekhartalluri/queryPDF/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Gettting required api keys

 1. open ai api key obviously
-2. pinecone environment and api key
+2. pinecone environment and api key and make sure to create an index named book-index in there.
 3. adobe pdf services client id and secret.

 ## Learn More